Members

 Xuan Qian, PhD student, Dept. of Communication

-My research examines how messages shape people’s perceptions of risk and how risk communication further impacts their intentions and behaviors, especially in the context of health and technology.
-I am also interested in understanding how psychological interactions—such as emotions, perceptions, and motivations—influence decision-making in risk-related scenarios.
+My research examines how messages shape people’s perceptions of risk and how risk communication further impacts their information-seeking intentions and engagement behaviors, especially in the context of health and emerging technologies.
+I am also interested in understanding how psychological interactions—such as emotions, perceptions, and motivations—influence engagment in risk-related scenarios.

 Leave a Reply